Upravit

 • The sample data files.
 The sample data is included with the SSIS lesson packages.
 To download the sample data and the lesson packages as a Zip file, see SQL Server Integration Services Tutorial Files.

 • Most of the files in the Zip file are read-only to prevent unintended changes.
-To write output to a file or to change it, you may have to turn off the read-only attribute in the file properties.
+To write output to a file or to change it, you might have to turn off the read-only attribute in the file properties.

 • The sample packages assume that the data files are located in the folder C:\Program Files\Microsoft SQL Server\100\Samples\Integration Services\Tutorial\Creating a Simple ETL Package.
-If you unzip the download to another location, you may have to update the file path in multiple places in the sample packages.
+If you unzip the download to another location, you might have to update the file path in multiple places in the sample packages.

 Lessons in This Tutorial